nathanhoehndorf/lean-interp/README.md

 ## Writeup

-The project writeup and results can be found in `docs/ProjectUpdate.md`.
+The project writeup and results can be found in `docs/TheGeometryofProof.pdf`.
-*(Note: Final PDF writeup will be added to the `docs/` directory upon completion.)*